-This non-Corman (better than THE TRIP!)
-1968 AIP classic has awesome documentary footage of the Haight-Asbury scene while it was at its zenith, with shocked squares rubbernecking by inside tour buses like they're driving through a African safari preserve.
-As for the characters on the street and in the coffee houses, they're pretty damn authentic at least as (sometimes) written and clothed and (sometimes) acted; if my own memories of playing in psychedelic rock band are correct, which is doubtful, even if we jammed in the late 80s, we played this music, and worshipped the films and music of the Hashbury scene like it was our own bountiful bonkers Bethlehem (i.e. we were Deadheads).
-For me, more than anyone else in 'my tribe,' this movie captured our dynamics to a perfect tee, to the point it was almost scary.
+This 1968 AIP classic has awesome documentary footage of the Haight-Asbury scene while it was at its zenith, framed through the shocked gaze of squares rubbernecking in tour buses like they're driving through an African safari preserve.
+As for the characters on the street and in the coffee houses, they're pretty damn authentic, at least as (sometimes) written and clothed and (sometimes) acted, if my own memories of playing in psychedelic rock band are correct, which is doubtful.
+Though we jammed in the late 80s, we played this kind of stuff, and worshipped the films and music of the Hashbury scene like it was our own bountiful bonkers Bethlehem (i.e. we were Deadheads).
+For me, more than anyone else in 'my tribe,' this movie captured our tribe's dynamics to a perfect tee, to the point it was almost scary.

-There's the Dean Stockwell (top) pseudo-shaman (that was totally me), carrying STP-laced fruit punch around like its just another drink and arguing with the band's smarmy lead singer and guitarist, Jack Nicholson (that was Dave), while simultaneously play-stealing his girl (that was Elizabeth); and her and I becoming partners in crime, smoking Dave's weed and talking about how annoying he could be while rummaging his drawers in search of secret stashes that's just for starters, I could go down matching the cast list with my photo album but you probably would just skip over it.
+There's the Dean Stockwell (top) pseudo-shaman (that was totally me), carrying STP-laced fruit punch around like its just another drink and arguing with the band's smarmy lead singer and guitarist, Stony (Jack Nicholson --that was Dave), while simultaneously play-stealing his girl, Susan Strasberg (that was Beth); and her and I becoming partners in crime, talking about how annoying he could be while rummaging his drawers in search of secret stashes.
+Hippy Jeff the sculptor who lived in our attic is here played by Bruce Dern; Max by Adam Roarke.
+I could go down matching the cast but you probably would just skip over it.
 (Or go here), but!
-Ask yourself why the similarity, only one reason - acid makes you tarot-myth tribal, it assigns you a role in your group - the clown, the king, the shaman/wizard, princess, Morganna, Lancelot, it's all there waiting to play out amongst your friends; it's in your DNA... the man, the system, authority can't burn that out of you, but you can't even reach it without a little boost from our machine elf friends behind the curtain, so trip them well!
+Ask yourself why the similarity, only one reason - acid makes you tarot-myth tribal, it assigns you a role in your group - the clown, the king, the shaman/wizard, princess, Morganna, Lancelot, it's all there waiting to play out amongst your friends!
+It's in your DNA... the man, the system, authority can't burn that out of you.
+They try, but not even you can reach those alchemical depths without a little boost from our machine elf friends behind the curtain, so trip them well!